mmottl/ocaml-makefile/README.md

     * REALLY_QUIET  - when set this flag turns off output from some commands.

     * OCAMLMAKEFILE - location of (= path to) this OCamlMakefile.
-                      Because it calles itself recursively, it has to know where it is. (default: OCamlMakefile = local directory)
+                      Because it calls itself recursively, it has to know where it is. (default: OCamlMakefile = local directory)

     * BCSUFFIX      - Suffix for all byte-code files.
 E.g.: